fschuttegithub/ModelSDKScript/README.md

   - Header row (bold): `moduleName`, `entityName`, `attributeName`, `attributeType`.
   - One row per attribute found on non-persistable entities in that app’s model.

-Store this workbook in your GISG evidence repository after each run.

 ---